breadcat/blog.minskio.co.uk/content/quotes.md

 >You are being shagged by a rare parrot! <!-- last chance to see -->

->you are tending a plant that is dead <!-- star trek discovery -->
+>You are tending a plant that is dead <!-- star trek discovery -->

 >You can't eat your cake and have it too <!-- ted kaczynski -->